Transition words

 2. Are there any structures that you see as uncommon in academic English?
 If so, how would you revise them?

-Part III.
+Part IV.
 Revising Transitions

 Take a look at the following excerpt from a 107 student’s Literacy Narrative.
 What suggestions would you make to the author to revise their paragraph to include a variety of transitions?